The Wall Street Shuffle

 "The Wall Street Shuffle" is a single by the British pop/rock band 10cc, released in 1974 on the UK Records label, from the band's 1974 album Sheet Music.
 It was the most successful single to be released from the album, reaching No. 10 on the UK chart.

 The song features a classic rock riff and lyrics that deal with Wall Street and the economy.
-It features several topical cultural references and specifically mentions Getty, Rothschild and Howard Hughes.
+It features several topical cultural references.

 Record World said that this "economic dance lesson [is] sure to break the clever British band top 40."